INGREDIENTS

 - Stir fry: Add cooking oil and directly mince the garlic into a 3 quart or larger pan over medium-high heat.
 Cook until the garlic browns, about 1 minute.
 Toss in chicken, carrots, and bell pepper.
 Crack the eggs directly over the pan, and immediately start scrambling and mixing it in.
 When the chicken is fully cooked and the bell pepper slices are soft, add the noodles and any remaining sauce.
 Mix well.
 Serve immediately.

+Thai Noodles.
+These are wide and flat noodles made of rice (sometimes called “rice stick noodles”).
+You can find them at Asian food stores like Hmart, and likely at most major supermarkets.
+Chicken.
 The flavorful chicken is probably my favorite part of this dish.
 I slice the chicken really thin so that it’ll be more tender, and I also marinate it in corn starch and soy sauce prior to cooking.
-This procedure helps tenderize the chicken (also called velveting) and tastes like the kind of chicken that you get in Asian restaurants.
-Also, I make sure that my pan is really hot when I add the chicken so that it sizzles and quickly gets a really nice charry flavor and slightly burnt edges to it.
-So good.
+This procedure helps tenderize the chicken.
+Also, I make sure that my pan is really hot when I add the chicken so that it sizzles and quickly gets a really nice charred flavor and slightly burnt edges to it.

 I am SO excited to have found this recipe.
 We have a local Thai restaurant that serves this dish, its SO go its the only thing I’ve ever ordered (along with Coconut Flan for dessert!).
 I’m excited to try and replicate it at home.
 Thanks so much for posting this (on my Fiance’s birthday no less, lol).